stephenhky/PyShortTextCategorization/docs/tutorial_topic.rst

 The topic modeler can be used to generate features used for other machine learning algorithms.
 We can take any supervised learning algorithms in `scikit-learn` here.
 We use Gaussian naive Bayes as an example.
+For faster demonstration, use the subject keywords as the example dataset:

+>>> subdict = shorttext.data.subjectkeywords()
+>>> subtopicmodeler = shorttext.classifiers.bow.topic.LatentTopicModeling.GensimTopicModeler()
+>>> subtopicmodeler.train(subdict, 8)

 We first import the class: